TGoldsack1/biolaysumm/index.md

 The BioLaySumm shared task surrounds the abstractive summarization of biomedical articles, with an emphasis on catering to non-expert audiences through the generation of summaries that are more readable, containing more background information and less technical terminology (i.e., a "lay summary").

 This is the 2nd iteration of BioLaySumm, following the success of the [1st edition](/2023) of the task at BioNLP 2023 [1] which attracted 56 submissions across 20 different teams.
-In this edition, we aim to build on last year's task by introducing a new test set, updating our evaluation protocol, and encouraging participants to explore novel approaches that will help to further advance the state-of-the-art for Lay Summarization.
-For inspiration, we provide some indeas of promising research directions [below](#prom).
+In this edition, which is to be hosted by the [BioNLP workshop](https://aclweb.org/aclwiki/BioNLP_Workshop) at ACL 2024, we aim to build on last year's task by introducing a new test set, updating our evaluation protocol, and encouraging participants to explore novel approaches that will help to further advance the state-of-the-art for Lay Summarization.
+Accordingly, we will not only be offering a prize of £100 to the team with the top-ranking submission, but we will also offer a second prize of £50 to the team that propose the most innovative approach (as decided upon by the task organisers).
+For inspiration, we provide some ideas of promising research directions [below](#prom).

 <!-- ### Updates
 {: #news}